 Can I work full time while completing the program?
 The J.D. program is designed for students to be able to work full time.
-You will have to take off work for the on-campus experiences (Get REAL weeks) and should plan accordingly.
+You will have to take off work for the on-campus experiences (Get REAL Intensives Weekends) and should plan accordingly.
 Visit our Planning Your Studies page to view tips on effectively allocating your time.

 Is the online hybrid program approved by the ABA?
 The American Bar Association recognized the Program through a variance approval for an online-hybrid modality in May of 2018.

 Can I sit for the bar exam in my state if I graduate from the Online Hybrid J.D. program?
 Most states require aspiring attorneys to graduate from an ABA-approved J.D. program before they can take the bar exam and become licensed.
 Eligibility standards, including those relating to online programs, vary by jurisdiction and are subject to change.
 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
-Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
+Applicants are advised to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.